jmanhype/parlant/README.md

 </div>

 ## ✨ What is Parlant?
-Parlant is a framework that transforms how AI agents make decisions in customer-facing scenarios.
+**Parlant is a framework that transforms how AI agents make decisions in customer-facing scenarios.**

+**With Parlant, you can not only spin up and serve an LLM agent in minutes—with a full-fledged & responsive conversation management API—but, more importantly, you can guide and improve its decision making and general behavior, easily and reliably.**

-Unlike traditional approaches that rely on prompt engineering or conversational flow charts, Parlant implements a dynamic control system that ensures agents follow your specific business rules by matching and activating the appropriate combination of behavioral guidelines for every specific context.
+Unlike traditional approaches that rely on prompt engineering or conversational flow charts, Parlant introduces a dynamic control system that ensures agents follow your specific business rules, in the form of behavioral guidelines that you provide, by matching and activating the appropriate combination of guidelines for every specific context.

 When an agent needs to respond to a customer, Parlant's engine evaluates the situation, checks relevant guidelines, gathers necessary information through your tools, and continuously re-evaluates its approach based on your guidelines as new information emerges.
 When it's time to generate a message, Parlant implements self-critique mechanisms to ensure that the agent's responses precisely align with your intended behavior as given by the contextually-matched guidelines.